French economy - Accounts and files 2016 Edition

 Using the national accounts, French Economy - Accounts and Reports presents a summary of economic developments in France and worldwide, and analyses during the past year.
+More information is available only in French on the French pages of the website.

 Purchasing power since the crisis